How Do You Write A Work Instruction?

 The Control cycle is where you sustain the changes.
 It’s the phase where you see if your documented process actually works and if people execute the instructions as presented.

-Iterate the first 4 cycles (Define - Measure - Analyse - Improve) as many times as necessary until your process is stable.
+- Iterate the first 4 cycles (Define - Measure - Analyse - Improve) as many times as necessary until your process is stable.
 Make sure that the right people see the right information at the right time.

 That control phase can be supported by internal policies and procedures in your organization that require VKS compliance.
 A system where procedures are not consistently followed is likely to break down.